IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **So that** all features and integrations function correctly before launch.

 **Acceptance Criteria:**
-Given the fully integrated application,
+Given the deployed app,
-When a suite of end-to-end tests is executed,
-Then all critical user flows (e.g., role selection, asking questions, receiving answers, providing feedback) pass successfully.
+When I run the E2E test suite (Playwright),
+Then critical flows (Role Selection -> Chat -> Feedback) pass.
-And integrations between frontend, backend, Supabase, and ChromaDB are verified.
+And integration with Supabase and ChromaDB is verified.
-And performance and security non-functional requirements are validated.

 **Prerequisites:** All previous stories
-**Technical Notes:** Use a testing framework like Playwright or Cypress.
+**Technical Notes:** Set up `tests/e2e` folder with Playwright tests.

 ---

 ## Epic Breakdown Summary

-The proposed epic structure and the detailed stories for each epic appear to be comprehensive, logically sequenced, and actionable.
-All functional requirements from the PRD are covered, and Epic 1 correctly establishes the necessary foundation.
-The stories are vertically sliced, appropriately sized for single-session completion, and include clear, testable BDD acceptance criteria.
-Domain and compliance requirements are addressed, and the overall sequencing supports incremental value delivery.
+The epic breakdown has been enhanced with specific technical details from the Architecture document and user experience patterns from the UX Design Specification.

+**Key Enhancements:**
+- **Project Structure:** Specific file paths and module organizations (e.g., `app/services`, `components/ChatWindow`) are now explicit in the stories.
+- **Technology Stack:** Precise libraries and tools (SQLAlchemy, asyncpg, LangChain, shadcn/ui, Tailwind) are mandated in the Acceptance Criteria and Technical Notes.
+- **UX Patterns:** The specific user journeys (Role Selection buttons, Fallback messages, Feedback flow) are directly integrated into the stories.
+- **Accessibility:** Explicit requirements for keyboard navigation and screen reader support are added.

-This breakdown provides a solid plan for the architecture and implementation phases.
+This detailed plan provides a clear, technically robust, and user-centered roadmap for the implementation phase.